 Not all disabilities are physical.
 Individuals with a mental illness are entitled to services from the State of New Jersey through the Division of Mental Health and Addiction Services.

 For both minors and adults, the first step to securing services for them is getting them Medicaid.
 If the mental illness was diagnosed before the age of 22, then we can assist you with SSI and Medicaid based upon a parent’s work history.
-If the diagnosis was not made until after age 22, and the person has a work history, our focus becomes getting the person qualified under Social Security disability.
-Getting SSI or SSDI eligibility can be a difficult and time-consuming process but the end results are almost always well worth it.
+If the diagnosis was not made until after age 22 and the person has a work history, our focus shifts to getting the person qualified for Social Security disability benefits.
+Getting SSI or SSDI eligibility can be a time-consuming and challenging process, but the results are almost always well worth it.

-If your loved one has been diagnosed with a psychiatric illness, this is a particularly difficult time.
+If your loved one has been diagnosed with a psychiatric illness, this is a challenging time.
 People are going into crisis more quickly, and now it is more dangerous than usual to go to a hospital for treatment.

 If your loved one goes to a hospital and agrees to a voluntary commitment, he or she (and you) must understand their rights.

 He or she can take someone with them.
-Any person with a disability is allowed to bring a medical support person with them to the hospital.
+Any person with a disability may bring a medical support person to the hospital.
 Your loved one does not have to go to a hospital alone.

-As a support person you cannot stay in the behavioral health portion of the hospital but if you choose to remain in the hospital voluntarily, you can ask that you be kept in contact by telephone while your loved one is speaking with your doctors and nurses.
+As a support person, you cannot stay in the behavioral health portion of the hospital.
+However, if you choose to remain in the hospital voluntarily, you can ask to be kept in contact by telephone while your loved one is speaking with your doctors and nurses.

 If your loved one decides he or she does not want to stay there anymore, they (or you) can ask the hospital to allow for discharge.
-If the person is at the hospital voluntarily, he/she has the right to be discharged after being asked to be.
-The hospital is required by law to discharge a person within 48 hours, or on the next business day, whichever is first, unless they believe a person is a threat to themselves, to others, or property.
-If they want to keep a person in a hospital setting, they have to convert the voluntary status to involuntary, which requires them to get a Court Order from a Judge.
-If your loved one went to a hospital voluntarily, wants to be discharged, or does not wish to be treated with specific medications or therapies, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+If the person is at the hospital voluntarily, he/she have the right to be discharged after being asked to be.
+The hospital is required by law to discharge a person within 48 hours, or on the next business day, whichever is first, unless they believe a person poses a threat to themselves, others, or property.
+If they want to keep a person in a hospital setting, they have to convert the person’s status from voluntary to involuntary, which requires a Court Order from a Judge.
+If your loved one went to a hospital voluntarily, wants to be discharged, or does not wish to be treated with specific medications or therapies, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.

 For many, the most important thing for the family is securing a safe place for their loved one to live after they are gone.
 To secure housing, we almost always need Medicaid first, and NJ Family Care can be a good place to start if a person has not previously qualified for access to Medicaid.